jina-ai/dashboard/README.md

 Go to: [https://jina-ai.github.io/dashboard/](https://jina-ai.github.io/dashboard/)

-If it has a red cross, click on the globe icon on the top-left corner to connect to the log server.
+Click on the globe icon on the top-left corner to connect to the log server.

 It should turn into a green check mark, which means the connection is success.